QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 As the goal of this section is to move towards numerical methods with large systems, we need to understand how well algorithms scale with the size of matrices/vectors/etc.  This is known as `computational complexity <https://en.wikipedia.org/wiki/Computational_complexity>`_.
 As we saw in the answer to the questions above, the algorithm - and hence the computational complexity - changes based on matrix structure.

-While this notion of complexity can work at various levels such as the number of `significant digits <https://en.wikipedia.org/wiki/Computational_complexity_of_mathematical_operations#Arithmetic_functions>`_ for basic mathematical operations, the amount of memory and storage required, or the amount of time - but we will typically focus on the time-complexity.
+While this notion of complexity can work at various levels such as the number of `significant digits <https://en.wikipedia.org/wiki/Computational_complexity_of_mathematical_operations#Arithmetic_functions>`_ for basic mathematical operations, the amount of memory and storage required, or the amount of time - we will typically focus on the time-complexity.

 For time-complexity, the size :math:`N` is usually the dimensionality of the problem, although occasionally the key will be the number of non-zeros in the matrix or width of bands.
 For our applications, time-complexity is best thought of as the number of floating point operations (e.g. add, multiply, etc.) required.